awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

 There is an optional task execution IAM role that you can specify with Fargate to allow your Fargate tasks to make API calls to Amazon ECR\.
 The API calls pull container images as well as calling CloudWatch to store container application logs\.
 For more information, see [Amazon ECS task execution IAM role](task_execution_IAM_role.md)\.

-### Example task definition<a name="fargate-tasks-example"></a>
+### Example Amazon Linux 2 task definition<a name="fargate-tasks-example"></a>

-The following is an example task definition that sets up a web server using the Fargate launch type:
+The following is an example task definition that sets up a web server using the Fargate launch type with an Amazon Linux 2 operating system:

 ```
 {